adamweissert/cohen-assignment/README.md

 ## Adam Notes:
 run `cd frontend` and `npm run serve` to serve front end.
-All functionality present except for editing tasks.
-Data appears in console but component does not reflect passed data.
+All functionality present except for editing tasks on frontend.

 # Development
 ## Running the Application